 Because I know people pay attention to this stuff, these are 540 calories per box, and here is the rest of the nutrition information:

-This week I made these, which (in case you care) are 330 calories per box.
+This week I made some new ones, which (in case you care) are 330 calories per box.

 The other two boxes are dirty, so I only made 6… I think I should get a couple more of the containers to account for overlap time.